Back to Blog

 Single-price quotes force a yes/no decision.
 Multi-option proposals change the conversation — and the data shows they close at a significantly higher rate.

-Buzz Brady··5 min read
+Buzz Brady··3 min read

-The reason comes down to framing.
-A single quote establishes a price point that feels binary — it's either worth it or it isn't.
-Multiple options change the reference frame.
-Instead of comparing your $12,000 quote to nothing, the customer is comparing your $10,000, $12,000, and $15,000 options to each other.
-They anchor to the middle option.
-They ask themselves "is the upgrade worth it?" rather than "is this worth it at all?"
+Multiple options shift the frame.
+Instead of comparing your $12,000 quote to nothing, they're comparing your $10,000, $12,000, and $15,000 options to each other.
+They anchor to the middle.
+They ask "is the upgrade worth it?" instead of "is this worth it at all?"

 The Good-Better-Best Framework